pghalliday/BuildItAndTheyWillCo.me/README.md

 Usage
 -----

-To start a test node to converge
+Start a test node to converge

 ```
 vagrant up
 ```

-The node will be started with a host only IP address 192.168.50.101 To create a knife environment using Vagrant from the `knife` directory
+The node will be started with a host only IP address 192.168.50.101.

+Create a knife environment using Vagrant from the `knife` directory.

 ```
 cd knife